Close Menu

 • Final Thoughts

-Last Sunday morning at 9 a.m., I woke up to an unusual sound.
-Children were chanting and reading out loud.
+Last Sunday morning, around 9 a.m., I woke up to kids chanting and reading out loud.

 Learning Through Play: What I Saw